arkajitroy/Data-Structures-Algorithm/README.md

 - Basic Implementation of Stack
 - Implementation of Stack using array
 - Implementation of Stack using Linked List
-- Push element from the bottom of the Stack - [Example]
+- Push element from the bottom of the Stack - [Problem-Statement]
-- Reverse a Stack - [Example]
+- Reverse a Stack - [Problem-Statement]

 ### :large_orange_diamond: Queue